 With the new model created, we are able to create masks for the face masks and hats.
 Then, we apply the color splash effect.
 Basically we create a grayscale version of the image, and then, in areas marked by the object mask, copy back the color pixels from original image.

-Small para to comment on the performance
+The basic restnet50 model with 50 epoch steps and 10 validation steps performed rather well.
+It was observed that increasing epoch and validation, or with image augmentation (imgaug), did not improve the model’s performance.

 PROBLEM OVERVIEW